isomerpages/ncss-ssi/pages/training/certificate_prog/Higher-Diploma-in-Social-Service.md

 ### Entry Requirements

-Applicants should the following criteria:
+Applicants should possess the following criteria:

 -	A minimum grade of C6 for GCE ‘O’ level English (or its equivalent).
 -	At least two years of full-time working experience.
+-	Complete a complimentary e-learning course “, [Singapore’s Social Compact](https://learningcloud.sg/pages/coursedescription.jsf?courseId=1233736&catalogId=1700&templateId=-1){:target="_blank"} (.

 Applicants should also possess any one of the following qualifications: